surfman100/coding-documentation/database/database-automation.md

 - SQL Server performance condition: metrics based

 ## Elastic Jobs
 Similar to Agent but only TSQL.
-Create new database on a server
+Create new database on a server.
-Create User Managed Identity
+Create User Managed Identity.
-On target databases, add the logon/user for the UMI Create a job group
+On target databases, add the logon/user for the UMI Create a job group.
-Add targets to the group
+Add targets to the group.
-Create a job
+Create a job.
-Run the job
+Run the job.